 When you finish please be prepared for a volunteer to ask for your race number and distance swam.
 Also at the finish you will receive your finisher’s medal, trucker hat, lei and a big hug.
 You will be able to get your checked bag, using your swim cap and can use the showers located on the beach side of the parking lot just north of the bathrooms.

 All swimmers will receive a ticket for a complimentary breakfast.
 We will have breakfast burritos or the Oceanside Firefighters Association will be offering a hot pancake breakfast.
 You will be able to purchase additional pancake breakfasts with a donation to the Oceanside Firefighters Association for friends and family.

 Awards will start at approximately 10:00 at the finish line area.
 There are awards for overall and a/g divisions for both swim distances broken down for traditional and wetsuit swimmers.
 We go two deep and will have a special award for 60+ women and 70+ males.

 You will most likely want to park near the Oceanside Pier located at Pacific Street and Pier View Way.
 There is a paid parking lot, $5.00, directly across from the pier.
 There is free parking at the Oceanside Transit Center located just south of Mission Rd on Topeka.
 This is about a 5 block walk to the pier.

 We will have dedicated shuttle buses first thing in the morning for transporting the 1.2 mile swimmers to their start and family and friends to the harbor for the finish.
-After that there will be FREE shuttle busses running all day from the boat launch area back to the Oceanside Transit Center.
-The shuttle busses go back to transit center not the pay lot, so you will have to walk back a couple blocks to your car.
+After that there will be FREE shuttle buses running all day from the boat launch area back to the Oceanside Transit Center.
+The shuttle buses go back to transit center not the pay lot, so you will have to walk back a couple blocks to your car.